 - Your company’s information – everything that your customer may find useful – email address, phone number, office address, etc.

-- Job warranty information – this is essential since, people will want protection for the services that they purcase.
+- Job warranty information – this is essential since, people will want protection for the services that they purchase.
 In case your workers do a bad job at painting or fail to meet deadlines, this will give security to client that he may take action to receive a compensation of some sorts.

 - Liability insurance and workers’ compensation – this is necessary to ensure a client that you take full responsibility for your painting job.
 What’s more, you provide documentation that legitimizes compensation to your firm’s employees.